 The pandemic left the team with a short window of time to prepare for the unexpected demand spike and a huge challenge in maintaining flow.
 Creating continuous flow means producing and moving one item at a time or in small, consistent batches through a series of steps as continuously as possible.
 Ideally, the flow would match the customer-demand rate, each step making just what is needed by the next step.
 To achieve this, the Zingerman’s Mail Order team first resized various lineside markets based on demand.

-Then, the team members needed to figure out how to incorporate additional space to ensure proper distancing and limit the number of people in one space at any given time.
-They decided to add the second production line at a newly built warehouse across the parking lot from its primary operations and link the two facilities through the tug system inspired by its existing pull production process.
-Laeder and her team also created the electric signal, or e-Kanban, that tells the operators what needs to be produced and when to replenish the market.
+Then, the team members needed to figure out how to incorporate additional space to ensure proper distancing and limit the number of people in one area at any given time.
+Finally, they decided to add the second production line at a newly built warehouse across the parking lot from its primary operations and link the two facilities through the tug system inspired by its existing pull production process.
+Laeder and her team also created an electric signal, an e-Kanban, that tells operators what to produce and when to replenish the market.

 The Zingerman’s Mail Order Tug Route